prajitdas/EBXPrivacy/README.md

 **First ask if other people have encountered the same bug!** (see questions below)

-If you encounter a bug, please [create an issue](https://github.com/M66B/XPrivacy/issues).
+If you encounter a bug, please [create an issue](https://github.com/M66B/EBXPrivacy/issues).

-Please describe the exact steps to reproduce the issue, including the wrong and expected result, and include information about your device type, and Android and XPrivacy versions.
+Please describe the exact steps to reproduce the issue, including the wrong and expected result, and include information about your device type, and Android and EBXPrivacy versions.

 To increase the chance I can find and fix the bug, please read [here](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).